Split & Manage

 Frequently Asked Questions

-How do I split a VCF file into individual contacts?
+How do I split a VCF file into individual contacts for free?

-Why is my VCF file too large to import?
+Why does my VCF file fail to import even after splitting?

-How do I extract one specific contact from a VCF file with multiple contacts?
+Can I extract just one specific contact from a large VCF file?

-Open the file in a text editor and search for the person’s name.
-Select the entire block from BEGIN:VCARD through END:VCARD that contains their entry.
-Copy it, paste into a new file, and save with a .vcf extension using UTF-8 encoding.
-That single file is now a valid vCard you can share or import independently.
+Yes.
+Open the file in Notepad++ and use Ctrl+F to search for the person’s name.
+Select the entire block from their BEGIN:VCARD line through to the closing END:VCARD, including any photo data in between.
+Paste it into a new file, save as .vcf with UTF-8 encoding.
+That file is a valid standalone vCard you can share or import on its own.

-What is the difference between splitting and converting a VCF file?
+What is the difference between splitting and merging VCF files?

 Conclusion